jrsmith3/jrsmith3.github.io/content/2014-02-21 Sample logs.md

 Introduction
 ============
 A sample log is a record of all the events that a sample experiences.
 Sample logs are just as necessary as lab notebooks because they capture a set of information that simply isn't captured in a lab notebook.
 The necessity of such a record is particularly clear in projects where samples undergo process and analysis steps by many different people.
 Samples tend to move from place to place and from person to person; they have complex and eventful lifecycles.

+(Picture of a sample log)

 You may think, "What purpose does a sample log serve?
 Isn't this information contained in lab notebooks?"
 In contrast to a lab notbook, a sample log won't contain a long narrative description of an experiment; it only contains a list of brief records of every event the sample experiences.
 Each entry contains the bare minimum amount of information with generous cross-referencing to the relevant lab notebooks and computer data files.
 In this way a reader of the sample log can comprehend the entire lifecycle of a sample, and the reader can follow the cross-references to find more details about particular events.
 There is not another source of information that provides these features.